FlashSinkhorn: IO-Aware Entropic Optimal Transport on GPU: Experiments

 We report two FlashSinkhorn variants: \emph{symmetric} (single fused update) is best at small $n$ due to fewer launches, while \emph{alternating} (two simpler half-steps) wins at large $n$ and high $d$ where reduced register pressure improves efficiency.
 See Appendix~\ref{app:FlashSinkhorn-vs-Geomloss} and \ref{app:flashsinkhorn-vs-ottjax} for full profiling and scaling analyses.

 \textbf{Profiling insight.} Table~\ref{tab:ncu} explains these trends.
 Tensorized appears busy (98\% SM utilization) yet is bandwidth-limited: it moves 98\,GB through HBM and spends 79\% of cycles stalled on memory, dominated by repeatedly traversing dense $n\times m$ interactions across iterations.
 KeOps avoids dense storage and drastically reduces HBM traffic (0.14\,GB), but its generic map-reduce reductions achieve low utilization (49\% SM) and high runtime (125.5\,ms).
 FlashSinkhorn combines low HBM traffic (0.08\,GB) with substantially fewer memory stalls (3\%) and higher SM utilization (74\%), yielding a $15.3\times$ lower runtime than KeOps in this setting (8.2 vs.\ 125.5\,ms).
-The full NCU breakdown (\Cref{tab:ncu_full_fwd,tab:ncu_full_bwd}) shows that FlashSinkhorn issues fewer instructions, consistent with the benefits of fused streaming kernels.
+The full NCU breakdown (\Cref{tab:ncu_full_fwd,tab:ncu_full_bwd,tab:ncu_per_kernel}) attributes this gap to fused streaming: FlashSinkhorn issues $6.6\times$ fewer kernel launches (130 vs.\ 854) and routes $2.9\times$ more compute through the tensor pipeline ($10.1$\,M vs.\ $3.5$\,M tensor-pipe instructions) by rewriting the squared-Euclidean interaction as tiled dot products.

 \textbf{Memory.} Tensorized implementations store dense $n\times m$ intermediates, incurring $O(nm)$ memory and eventually OOM as $n$ grows.
 In contrast, FlashSinkhorn maintains only $O((n{+}m)d)$ resident state (points and dual potentials) and streams the interactions, enabling runs at $n{=}50$k where tensorized baselines OOM and KeOps becomes out-of-time at high $d$ (\Cref{tab:speedup,tab:speedup-keops}).